GSA/open-gsa-redesign/_apidocs/acquisition-subaward-reporting-public-api.md

 The Acquisition Subaward Reporting Public API provides users with metadata on new and existing subawards and subcontracts and deleted subaward and subcontract data.
 This API requires pagination, and the response will be provided to users synchronously.

-**Key Features of the Acquisition Subaward Outbound API**
+**Tips and Key Features of the Assistance Subaward Outbound API**

+This API:

+* Provides synchronous responses.
-* It offers several optional search parameters, filtering by sections AND (&) condition to obtain the desired data.
+* Provides optional search parameters, filtering by sections AND (&) condition to obtain the desired data.
-* It returns synchronous responses.
-* It returns 100 records per page by default.
-User can configure page size by passing it as a query string in URL.
-Options for status is Published or Deleted.
-If no status is passed as parameter default value is 'Published'.
-E.g. https://api.sam.gov/contract/v1/subcontracts/search?pageNumber=1&pageSize=25
-* Pagination: By using the page number and page size parameters, it is possible to retrieve any desired number of records from an API.
-This allows for efficient retrieval of data in smaller, manageable chunks rather than retrieving all records at once.
+* Requires pagination: Use page number and page size parameters to get data in manageable quantities rather than all records at once.
+The default pagination is 100 records per page.
+    * Configure the page size by passing it as a query string in the URL.
+Set the page size to 1,000 to improve search performance for large data requests - for example, https://api.sam.gov/assistance/v1/subawards/search?pageNumber=0&pageSize=1000.
+* Has status options of Published and Deleted.
+If no status is passed as a parameter, Published is the default value.
-* The following characters are not allowed to be sent in the parameter values with the API request: & \| { } ^ \
+* Does not allow the characters & \| { } ^ \ in parameter values.
-* To improve performance when search results may return thousands of records, set the page size to 1000.

 ## Getting Started